tunmsk/nextgen-facebook/readme.txt

 = 8.28.4 =

 2016/03/25 - Refactored sharing button settings to use a filter hooks.
 Added new filters for schema type defaults.
 Tested with WordPress v4.5-RC1-37079.

-= 8.28.3 =

-2016/03/23 - Improved enabled/disabled buttons logic (no longer applies to shortcode, function or widget buttons).
-Added admin styles and scripts to the new term.php page in WP 4.5.

-= 8.28.2.1 =

-2016/03/22 - Refactored / improved several methods to use the new $mod array.